 The parent will be advised of the outcome of the application on 16 April or the next working day, by the local authority.
 If the application is unsuccessful (unless the child gained a place at a school the parent ranked higher) the parent will be informed of the decision, related to the oversubscription criteria listed above, and has the right of appeal to an independent appeal panel.

 If the parent is required to provide supplemental evidence to support the application (e.g. a baptismal certificate), this evidence should be provided at the time of application.
 If not provided, evidence may be sought by the governing body following the closing date for applications.
 This information must have been correct at the date of closing for applications.

-All applications will be considered at the same time and after the closing date for admissions which is 15 January 2018.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15 January 2020.

-Late applications will be administered in accordance with the local authority primary coordinated admissions scheme.
-Parents are encouraged to ensure that their application is received on time.
+Late applications will be administered in accordance with the home local authority Primary Coordinated Admissions Scheme.
+Parents are advised to ensure that the application is submitted before the closing date.

 Admission of Children below Compulsory School Age and Deferred Entry

 A child is entitled to a full-time place in the September following their fourth birthday.
-A request may be made for the date at which a child, below compulsory school age, is admitted to the school, to be deferred to later in the school year but not beyond the point at which they reach compulsory school age, or beyond the beginning of the final term of the school year.
-A child may take up a part-time place until the child reaches compulsory school age.
+A child’s parents may defer the date at which their child, below compulsory school age, is admitted to the school, until later in the school year but not beyond the point at which they reach compulsory school age, or beyond the beginning of the final term of the school year for which an offer was made.
+A child may take up a part-time place until later in the school year, but not beyond the point at which the child reaches compulsory school age.
 Upon receipt of the offer of a place a parent should notify the school in writing, as soon as possible, that they wish to either defer their child’s entry to the school or take up a part-time place.